mzattera/v4j/docs/005/index.md

 **TODO** _add the core/mantel/crust and the state machine works_.

+- This approach is easier to explain and has more implications.

 # Methodology

 We start our analysis from a concordance version of the Voynich text (see [Note 001](../001)); this is obtained from the